Updated: March 3, 2021 | 1:24 p.m.

 FS&S must complete the mandatory online COVID-19 Training.
 As part of the COVID Training for students, they signed the Protect ONU Polar Pledge.

 Self monitor your temperature every day – it’s mandatory.
 If you get a reading of 100.4 F or above, don’t come to class or work, check for other symptoms, and contact the ONU Health Center.
 Keep a log.

 Frequently wash your hands with soap and water for 20 seconds or longer and frequently use the hand sanitizer readily accessible in all ONU facilities.
 Note that hand sanitizer must be at least 60 percent alcohol.

 Because COVID-19 mainly spreads via respiratory droplets by people who are in close contact with each other, maintain at least 6 feet of physical distance – which is approximately 2 arms’ length – from others when feasible both indoors and outdoors.
 Avoid gatherings that exceed state guidelines and stay out of crowded places.

 WEAR FACE COVERINGS

 All FS&S and campus visitors MUST wear face coverings in campus buildings and residence halls, except in the privacy of their workspaces or residence hall rooms.
-Wear a face covering in outdoor settings where safe social distancing is not possible.
-Roommates are considered a family unit, so you do not need to wear a face mask in your dorm room or apartment.
-Masks also are not required when it impairs respiratory function (eating, drinking, playing sports, playing a musical instrument, etc.), or if you have a federally recognized disability or accommodation.
+Wear face coverings in outdoor settings where safe social distancing is not possible.
+Roommates and suitemates are considered a family unit, so you do not need to wear a face mask in your room or suite.
+However, 6-feet distancing and face coverings are required when other ONU students visit your room, suite or apartment.
+Masks are not required when it impairs respiratory function (eating, drinking, playing sports, playing a musical instrument, etc.), or if you have a federally recognized disability or accommodation.
 Remember to wash your mask daily.